Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Kamino: A stormy planet where the Republic’s Clone Army was first produced.

 - Geonosis: A rocky planet full of caverns.
 Trade Federation Battle Drones were mass-produced here.

-- Mustafar: A fiery, volcanic world full of lava rivers.
-Notorious for being the site of Anakin Skywalker and Obi-Wan Kenobi’s first death duel.
+- Mustafar: A fiery, volcanic planet full of lava rivers which hosted the first death duel between Anakin Skywalker and Obi-Wan Kenobi.